scenenetsynth/scenenetsynth.github.io/_posts/2016-12-27-Real-World-Scene-Understanding.md

 for each pixel do
 	compute ray for that pixel
-	for each object in the scene do if ray interesects objects and is the nearest intersection so far then record intersection distance and object colour
+	for each object in the scene do if ray interesects objects & nearest intersection so far then record intersection distance and object colour

 	set pixel colour to nearest object colour